What is the objective of the 13 Stars Wellness Challenge?

 - Weight loss % (Earn points for your percentage lost x 5)

 - Stretching (Earn 1 point per day for mobilizing at least 10 total minutes outside of class)

 - Improvement in a 2 minute max calorie row benchmark (Earn points for how much you beat your original calorie total)

 What are the prizes?

 The competitor with the most points will win 50% of the cash; the second-highest scoring competitor will win 30%; third place wins 20%.

 A lot foods are naturally Paleo or gluten-free, so you do not need to shop anywhere specific, you just need to know what you’re looking for / trying to avoid.
 We do most of our grocery shopping at Whole Foods and Trader Joe’s, because they have a lot of very clean products (and you don’t have to choose from 20 different brands).
 Don’t get me wrong, not everything in these stories is clean, so still keep an eye on ingredients.

 Do you have a food guide I should work off of?

 We sure do.
 Take a look: https://ultimatepaleoguide.com/files/2013/01/Food-List.pdf.

-There are many variations of the Paleo Diet, where one diet is stricter or more relaxed than another.
+There are many variations of the Paleo Diet, where some are stricter than others.
 Much like in CrossFit we need to have our standards, so this list will be our standard for the next 6 weeks.